ANISHA-C-MENON/Real-Time-Traffic-Detection-From-Twitter/README.md

-# Real Time Traffic Detection From Tweets
+# Real Time Traffic Detection Using Twitter

 A deep learning based real-time tarffic prediction model that is used to detect the road traffic using twitter data.